4.5 Ways Prospect Research Can Help You Market Planned Gifts

 Identifying prospects isn’t really part of marketing.
 Good marketing helps prospects identify themselves.

 All the research in the world won’t be able to make connections with your planned giving prospects if you don’t listen while you build the relationship.
 Listen as they reveal the “mysterious moment” that made them want to deepen the relationship.
+But some research isn’t mysterious.
+And each of these research-enabled tips will help customize your planned giving marketing to better connect with your prospects.

-Using Prospect Research to Reaching Donors
+1. Using Prospect Research for Reaching Donors

 • Email